pcouy/drf-nuxt-template/README.md

 ### Nuxt/front-end side

-- `npm run lint` & `npm run fix` commands using `prettier` and `eslint` (pre-configured with nuxt/vue rules)
+- `npm run lint` & `npm run fix` commands using `prettier` and `eslint` (pre-configured with Nuxt/Vue rules)
 - Bootstrap + icons + CSS boilerplate to use it in the project
 - Disabled SSR by default

 ### General + Docker stuff

 - 2 compose files : one for the dev environment, one for deploying the app
-- Internal nginx instance(s) that make it easier to serve the whole thing from a single origin
+- Internal Nginx instance(s) that make it easier to serve the whole thing from a single origin
-- Plumbing to serve Django's static bundle and Nuxt's build output from nginx
+- Plumbing to serve Django's static bundle and Nuxt's build output from Nginx
 - Sane `.gitignore`